Earth has been sending out manned probes to other planets now for fifty years. The

 Mack looks and exclaims, “What the . . . ?!”

-Jack puts on his helmet and yells, “Let’s go!”
+Jack locks his helmet in place and yells, “Let’s go!”

 With guns at the ready, they both run back out into the clearing.
 They hear more shots coming from where they originally entered the clearing.
-They head in that direction.
+They rush in that direction.

-Getting close, they see Hogan kneeling with his pistol out and swinging around wildly.
+Getting close, they see Hogan kneeling, holding his pistol out and swinging around wildly.
 Then they notice three dead wolf-creatures around him.
 Finally they find Spike wounded on the ground behind

 Hogan and see that Hogan, himself, is badly clawed.

 Mack says, “OK.
-Take my gun, I’ll take Spike on my back.”
+When you’re done, take my gun, I’ll take Spike on my back.”

-As he finishes the last bandage, Jack asks Hogan, “How bad are you?” and slaps another one on his arm.
+As he finishes bandaging Hogan, Jack asks him, “How bad are you?” and slaps the last patch on his arm.

-Hogan replies, “Hurts like hell, but I can make it back.”
+Hogan replies, “Feel like a crumpled beer can, but I can make it back.”

-Jack says, “OK, Let’s move out!” and they head rapidly back down the trail.
+Jack says, “OK, Let’s move out!” as he grabs Mack’s rifle and they head rapidly back down the trail.

 Back in the observation tower, Lance alerts Collins, “Sir, the two who returned to the clearing have been attacked by something, and one of them is down.
 Hey!
 The two who were missing are